Mirza2018/React-chat-app/README.md

 ## **About**

 This is  real-time chat application.
-It allows users to message.
-This application also includes user authentication. here use FireStor and Firebase storage.
+It allows users to message Eatch Outher.
+This application also includes user authentication.Here use Firebase Storage and FireStore Database.

 ## **Features**